UrbanCode/UCADF-Core-Library/README.md

 The UCADF provides actions to automate many of the tasks that would normally be done manually.

 ## UrbanCode Application Deployment Framework Life Cycle
-An application deployment framework is a term used to refer to a package of UrbanCode processes and actions used to manage entities in UrbanCode and run UrbanCode processes in a predefined way for a given application type.
+The term "application deployment framework" refers to a package of UrbanCode processes and actions used to manage entities in UrbanCode and run UrbanCode processes in a predefined way for a given application type.
 This allows the package of functionality to be developed, tested, and released with more predictable outcomes.

 The UCADF provides actions that to manage these UCADF packages and move them from one UrbanCode instance to another.